priyankas9/Notes/imis_dncc/to-do.md

   The main logic behind this is :
   ***To only show this field if there exists owners data***

-  -- prefill validation for proposed emptying date
+  -- ~~prefill validation for proposed emptying dat~~e

-  -- change the input field as date 😉
+  - ~~change the input field as date~~ 😉
-  -- backend function fixation for saving this also update
+    - ~~backend function fixation for saving this also update~~

   -- ~~input date fixation~~
+- reschedule logic finish
+- ADD processing in the datatable after clicking the button 😄

+# to-do 10.08.2024 Tuesday

+- To only show this field if there exists owners data
 - reschedule logic finish
 - ADD processing in the datatable after clicking the button 😄